dannsam/xenko-docs/manual/graphics/post-effects/index.md

 - one or several output buffers
 - parameters to customize the behavior of the post-effect during its rendering pass

-Xenko provides several pre-defined post-effects.
+Xenko provides several predefined post effects.
 You can also extend the system to create your own.

 ## Add or edit a post-effect